adityaramesh/neo/README.md

 library is structured into the following three independent modules whose interaction is coordinated by the high-level programmer interface.

-  - The low-level IO interface.
+  - The IO interface.
 The purpose of this interface is threefold:
-    1. To provide a uniform interface to access the platform-specific system calls used for IO.
+    1. To provide a uniform interface to access the platform-specific system calls used to read data from files into byte buffers, and to write data from byte buffers to files.
     2. To automatically apply the IO optimizations suggested by the results of [this benchmark][io_benchmark], and allow the user to manually tune these options.